secretstartups/handbook/customer-success/product-usage-data/index.html.md

 - In alignment with a customer's goals, the adoption of the customer's desired use cases will be monitored and used to drive engagement activities based on product usage data.
 Depending on the adoption progress, resulting actions could be:
   - TAM may provide enablement content (product documentation, educational videos, etc.), guidance on best practices and approaches, key capabilities to adopt, and/or services to ensure successful adoption.
-  - TAM engages with customer to understand if there are any issues or blockers with the customer (for example, training or enablement gaps, change management delays, technical issues, configuration problems, etc.).
+  - TAM engages with customers to understand if there are any issues or blockers with the customer (for example, training or enablement gaps, change management delays, technical issues, configuration problems, etc.).
 Depending on the issue, support and/or product may be engaged to assist the customer.
   - In a digital-only engagement, relevant content could be delivered to the customer (for example, best practices, configuration guides, education/enablement videos) based on the customer's usage data.
   - When mature adoption of desired use case(s) is complete, we may recommend additional use cases or capabilities that would provide added value to the customer.
 - The customer's product usage may indicate there are capabilities in a higher subscription tier that may provide additional value to the customer.
 This would be proposed by the TAM, sales representative, or digitally.